rhel-labs/instruqt/imagebuilder/04-image/assignment.md

 ![status](../assets/image-build-status.png)

-When the image build is complete, you can download the image by clicking on the kebab icon and `Download`.
+When the image build is complete, you can download the image by clicking `Download`.

 ![download](../assets/download.png)